Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Introduction

-A list of important mathematical symbols used throughout the article is offered in Table \ref{table:sym}.
-Hereafter, italicized symbols are persistently used to represent scalar values, while roman symbols represent vectors and matrices.
+A list of important mathematical symbols used throughout the article is presented in Table \ref{table:sym}.
+Hereafter, italicized symbols will consistently be used to represent scalar values, while roman symbols represent vectors and matrices.